 Australian organisation means a service organisation or the Defence Force.

-British Commonwealth organisation means:
+foreign service organisation means:

-- (a) an ambulance service, correctional service, emergency service, fire service or police force of one of The Sovereign's Realms; or - (b) a military, naval, or air force of one of The Sovereign's Realms.
+- (a) an ambulance service, correctional service, emergency service, fire service or police force of a country other than Australia; or - (b) a military, naval, or air force of a country other than Australia.